fbpx

 The Mercedes-Benz EQV is a seven-seat people carrier which is essentially the electric version of the diesel-powered V-Class, which is in turn closely related to the Mercedes-Benz Vito commercial van.

-The EQV has kept the wheelbase dimensions and much of the exterior styling traits of the V-Class, but uses a 90kWh battery and electric motor instead of a traditional engine.
+The EQV has kept much of the exterior styling traits of the V-Class, but uses a 90kWh battery and electric motor instead of a traditional engine.
 Mercedes-Benz says that it can travel a maximum of 213 miles on a full battery.

 Many motoring outlets commend the EQV for its competitive battery range, though Car Keys notes that the electric powertrain makes the EQV over 450kg heavier than its combustion-powered counterpart, and this added weight is noticeable in the corners.